lukeschaefer/Deadlock-Content/README.md

 # deadlock-content

 Provides an accessible list of deadlock content in a structured format for building sites/bots/etc.
+Powers [deadlock.zip](https://deadlock.zip) as well as the reddit [DeadlockBot](https://github.com/lukeschaefer/DeadlockBot).

+Currently just has items, but may add abilities/characters as well.

 ## How to use

 First install, via npm:

-> npm i deadlock-content
+`npm i deadlock-content`

 Then in your code, import content like so:

-> import {ALL_ITEMS} from 'deadlock-content';
+`import {ALL_ITEMS} from 'deadlock-content';`

 This is an array that can be iterated over.
 There's also `ALL_SPIRIT_ITEMS`, `ALL_VITALITY_ITEMS`, and `ALL_WEAPON_ITEMS`.
 I should make it so you can import any individual item but I didn't.
 Items have this format: